sellout/dotfiles/README.md

 Sellout’s general configuration

-The non-personal bits of my configuration, suitable for all to see.
+The non-personal bits of Sellout’s configuration, suitable for all to see.

-This is missing pieces of my actual configurations, such as
+This is missing pieces of Sellout’s actual configurations, such as

 - account information,
 - employer information,
 - keys, and
 - machine information.

-My actual system configurations depend on this repo and add some necessary pieces.
-But this contains the bulk of my configuration in order to be able to share it and to solicit feedback.
+Sellout’s actual system configurations depend on this repository and add some necessary pieces.
+But this has the bulk of their configuration to be able to share it and to get feedback.

 ## development environment

-We recommend the following steps to make working in this repo as easy as possible.
+We recommend the following steps to make working in this repository as easy as possible.

 ### `direnv allow`

-This command ensures that any work you do within this repo is done within a consistent reproducible environment.
+This command ensures that any work you do within this repository happens within a consistent reproducible environment.
 That environment provides various debugging tools, etc. When you leave this directory, you will leave that environment behind, so it doesn’t impact anything else on your system.

-### `git config --local include.path ../.config/git/config`
+### `git config --local include.path ../.cache/git/config`

-This will apply our repo-specific Git configuration to `git` commands run against this repo.
-It is very lightweight (you should definitely look at it before applying this command) – it does things like telling `git blame` to ignore formatting-only commits.
+This will apply our repository-specific Git configuration to `git` commands run against this repository.
+It’s lightweight (you should definitely look at it before applying this command) – it does things like telling `git blame` to ignore formatting-only commits.

 ## building & development